-Our singings are open to all.
-We aren't a choir as we don't rehearse or perform and no-one's in charge.
+Our singings are friendly and open to all.
+We aren't a choir because we don't rehearse or perform and no-one's in charge.
 Everyone just turns up and sings for their own enjoyment.
 You don't need to be able to read music yet or have a "good" voice to come along.
 Singers of all religions and none are welcome.